-The course gives students an introduction to the media, including:
+The course gives students an introduction to the media industry, including:

-- Film studies (narrative and genre). - Looking at the role of the mass media across the globe (video games, print, film, television, advertising, social media) and its impact on society. - Producing two short film productions (horror trailer and music video).
+- Film analysis (narrative and genre). - Looking at the role of the mass media across the globe (video games, print, film, television, advertising, social media). - Producing two short media productions (horror trailer and music video).

-Students will analyse film narratives and genres, including how they convey meaning to their audience.
+Students will analyse film narratives and genre (horror and comedy), including how they convey meaning to their audience.
 They will also plan, shoot and edit two short films, learning how to use video production equipment (DSLR cameras, LED lights, audio recorders/microphones) and video editing software (Premiere Pro, After Effects and/or Sony Vegas).
 Finally, students will study key areas of the Australian media industry, as well as how the mass media creates meaning in the world around us, by looking at a range of media forms (video games, films, television, social media, online/digital media, print and photography).